Samson Baidoo

-Samson Baidoo (born 31 March 2004) is an Austrian professional footballer who plays as a defender for club Lens and the Austria national team.
+Samson Baidoo (born 31 March 2004) is an Austrian professional footballer who plays as a defender for club Lens.

 Club career

 On 17 July 2025, Baidoo signed a five-year contract with Ligue 1 club Lens in France.

 International career

 Born in Austria, Baidoo is of Ghanaian descent; he has represented the former country at youth international level.

 In October 2023, he received his first call-up to the Austrian senior national team for two UEFA Euro 2024 qualifying matches against Belgium and Azerbaijan.